South Dakota Handicap Placard

-South Dakota residents with disabilities may be eligible to receive a handicap parking permit for certain parking advantages.
+South Dakota handicap placards allow certain parking advantages and are available to eligible residents with disabilities.
 The types of permits issued by the South Dakota Department of Revenue include:

 - Permanent placards